There’s nothing quite like cooking outdoors.

 Once the tree is harvested, it is dried completely and is then ground down into sawdust.
 Then, that sawdust is highly pressurized using extreme heat to create compact yet lightweight pellets for use in your pellet grill or smoker.
 The finishing touch is when they are coated with the tree’s natural polymer, known as lignin, which holds each pellet together.

 Because of the composition of wood pellets for cooking, they create very little ash.
 In fact, an entire forty-pound bag of pellets may create only half a cup of ash when they are burned down to nothing.
 This makes cleanup simple.

 Types of Pellets

 There are three main types of pellets on the market today.
 As a result, you’ll notice a wide variety of brands and also price points to consider.

 Standard pellets are made for wood stoves and the scents they give off often come from artificial flavors.
-Because they are not all-natural, these are not food safe.
+Because they are not all-natural, they are not food-safe.
 Some can actually be dangerous to you if consumed; even if you decide to take the risk, you’ll find that they don’t offer the same level of flavor as food-grade wood pellets.

 Blended Wood Pellets